darkey-junior/Hello_World/README.md

 I save solutions to process control and simulation.
-I also post solutions of optimization engineering processes using python.
+I also post solutions of optimizing engineering processes using python.